19th IIFA Awards

 This was the 19th edition of the International Indian Film Academy Awards.
 This edition was held in Thailand on 22-24 June 2018.
 This was – the second time this event was held in Thailand after 2008.
 The show was hosted by Karan Johar and Ritesh Deshmukh.
 The awards were given – the Bollywood films in 2017.

-Tumhari Sulu led the ceremony with 7 nominations, followed by Jagga Jasoos with 6 nominations and Bareilly Ki Barfi and Newton with 5 nominations.
+Tumhari Sulu led the ceremony with 7 nominations, followed by Newton with 5 nominations and Bareilly Ki Barfi and Hindi Medium with 4 nominations each.

+Jagga Jasoos won 3 awards, thus becoming the most-awarded film at the ceremony.

+Rajkummar Rao received dual nominations at the ceremony, having been nominated for Best Actor for Newton and Best Supporting Actor for Bareilly Ki Barfi, but lost both to Irrfan Khan for Hindi Medium and Nawazuddin Siddiqui for Mom, respectively.

-Seema Pahwa received dual nominations for Best Supporting Actress for her performances in Bareilly Ki Barfi and Shubh Mangal Saavdhan, but lost to Meher Vij who won the award for Secret Superstar.
+Seema Pahwa received dual nominations for Best Supporting Actress for her performances in Bareilly Ki Barfi and Shubh Mangal Saavdhan, but lost to Meher Vij, who won the award for Secret Superstar.